-At URBN Dentals, our professional dentists and orthodontists will examine your affected tooth and recommend the best dental treatment option.
+At URBN Dentals, our professional dentists and orthodontists will examine your affected tooth and recommend highly recommended dental treatment option.
 We use a more advanced dental technology that gives more comfort during the extraction procedure.
 More so, we are committed to excellence and providing exceptional tooth extraction treatment for decayed, broken, or impacted tooth.

 Your dentist should carry out a thorough examination of the affected tooth/teeth before recommending a dental extraction treatment.